pelmam/flower_classification/proj04pytorch/README.md

 # Flower Image Classification - Using PyTorch
 This project performs flower image classification.
-It was my submission for Facebook's PyTorch Challenge (warmly recommended!)
+It was my submission for the (warmly recommended!)
+Facebook's PyTorch Challenge.

 ### Prerequisites & Installation